General emergency

 Most helmets you can buy or rent in Maldives don't meet Australian standards.

-Only use licensed taxis and limousines.
+Only use licensed taxis.
 Ask your hotel to arrange taxis.

 Many resorts operate water taxis between the airport and other islands.